bokri/the-movie-db-app/README.md

 # TheMovieDBApp

 Welcome to TheMovieDBApp, an amazing application for all your movie information needs!
 It's designed with ❤️ and brings the latest in movie information right to your fingertips.
-This app also features a local database created with SwiftData for a seamless offline experience.
+This app also features a local database created with Realm DB for a seamless offline experience.

 [![Swift](https://img.shields.io/badge/Swift-5.9-orange.svg?style=flat)](https://swift.org)
 [![License](https://img.shields.io/github/license/bokri/the-movie-db-app)](LICENSE.md)